Top Rated Assisted Living Communities by City

 The long term care costs for two individuals can bankrupt most American families very quickly.
-Without one spouse able to care for the other, the financial and caregiving burdens created by a Medicaid denial and placed on the adult children are substantial.
+Without one spouse able to care for the other, the financial and caregiving burdens on the adult children created by a Medicaid denial are substantial.
 They can be overwhelming when the adult children have children of their own.
 Given the critical nature of acceptance into Medicaid and the lack of a healthy spouse to engage in planning, the use of a Medicaid Planner is recommended.

 A Single Person with no Assets or Income (regardless of their health)

-In this scenario, because of the severe financial hardship experienced by the individual, they should be able to gain acceptance into Medicaid without assistance provided there are no procedural errors.
-One might consider getting assistance from a social services agency with the Medicaid document preparation, but hiring a Planning Professional is not necessary.
+In this scenario, because of the severe financial hardship experienced by the individual, they should be able to gain acceptance into Medicaid without assistance.
+This is provided there are no procedural errors.
+One might consider getting assistance from a social services agency with Medicaid document preparation.
+But hiring a planning professional is not necessary.

 Once engaged with a client, several weeks are typically required for the collection of information and formal analysis of the family’s assets.
 A plan is built, discussed, and modified as needed.
 Putting the plan into action can take longer.
 Depending on the strategy, it can take several weeks or months, even up to 6 months in some cases.
 In situations where there is an immediate need for Medicaid care, the Medicaid application documentation can be prepared concurrent with the execution of the plan.
 In some cases, Medicaid coverage can even be made retroactive.